Assassination of Yitzhak Rabin: Social impact

 The assassination has been described as emblematic of a kulturkampf ("cultural struggle") between religious right-wing and secular left-wing forces within Israel.
 Ilan Peleg of the Middle East Institute has described Rabin's assassination as "reflecting a deep cultural divide within Israel's body politic [...] intimately connected with the peace process" which illustrates both increased polarization and political conflict in the country.

 On 28 March 1996, the Shamgar Commission issued its final report into the assassination.
 It was critical of Shin Bet for putting the Prime Minister at risk and ignoring threats to his life from Jewish extremists.

+Due to the ultimate failure of further progress on the Oslo Accords, there is a popular view that the assassination is the most "successful" political assassination in modern history, due to it achieving the goal of its perpetrator of forestalling the Oslo peace process.